Bh3os/WikiTextExploration/README.md

 ### Visualizations

 TensorBoard was used to visualize the training and validation loss and perplexity for the RNN and LSTM models.
-However, the visualizations are not included in this report.
+However, the visualizations are not included in this repo.

 ## Challenges Faced